zzhang-cn/LLM4LLM/README.md

 ## Recommended Learning Approach

+### Learning Paths

+You can follow either of these learning paths:

+1. **Standard Sequential Approach**:
+   - Progress through **modules** in sequential order (Module 1 → Module 2 → Module 3)
+   - Within each module, complete **sessions** in numerical order (Session 1.1 → Session 1.2 → etc.)

+2. **Philosophical Bookend Approach** (Recommended):
+   - Begin with [Session 3.4: Philosophical Perspectives on AI Understanding](./module-3/s3.4-prompt.md) (First Pass only)
+   - Then progress through the technical curriculum in order (Module 1 → Module 2 → Module 3, Sessions 3.1-3.3)
+   - Finally, return to Session 3.4 for the Second Pass reflection
+   - This approach allows you to compare your before-and-after perspectives on fundamental AI questions

+Choose the approach that best suits your learning style.
+The philosophical bookend approach provides a powerful frame of reference by capturing your initial intuitions and then revealing how technical knowledge transforms your understanding.

 ### Session Management

 Each learning session is designed as a single learning unit that you can work through at your own pace.
 One of the advantages of learning with generative AI is the ability to save your progress and return to continue exactly where you left off.